| 2025-09-10 | SARL 0.15.0 |

 - image directory

 - Specify the directories inside which AutoLaTeX will find the pictures which must be processed by the translators.
 Each time this option is put on the command line, a directory is added inside the list of the directories to explore.
-The different paths are separated by the path-separator character (
+The different paths are separated by the path-separator character (':'on Unix,';'on Windows)

 - synctex